Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <br /><br />

 <h2>FAQ:</h2>
+<h3>The pre-loading screen of websites is still white, how can I change this?</h3>
+<p>The fastest way to solve the "blinking" white screen is to change the default web background color on Firefox settings > General > "Colors..." button > Background, which will make the blinking dissapear and be changed to the color you set up.
+This, although, can cause some issues on some very few and specific pages like BBC, where they don't set a background color to override the one set here (the number of sites with this problem is very small, most sites override the background color set by this setting).</p>

 <h3>The synced tabs sidebar isn't themed.</h3>
 <p>Since it's anonymous content of the browser we can't theme it through userChrome or userContent, which is why you will have to apply the fix inside <code>Sync-tabs-sidebar.as.css</code>.
 It requires the use of external CSS files loading, which is enabled thorugh <code>userchrome.css</code> and <code>userchrome.xml</code>.</p>